bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 ## Commits

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

 ## Description

-In this challenge, you will add _conditional jumps_ (AKA _conditional branching_) to your LS-8 emulator.
+In this code challenge, you will add _conditional jumps_ (AKA _conditional branching_) to your LS-8 emulator.

-Additionally, you'll perform some number base conversions, and answer some short questions about CPU functionality.

-## Self-Study/Essay Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
-Add them to the `ANSWERS.md` file in this repo.

-You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.

-### Short Answer

-* Explain how the CPU provides concurrency or parallelism:

-* Describe assembly language and machine language:

-### Number Conversions

-Add the answers to `ANSWERS.md`.

-* Convert `11001111` binary

-    to hex:

-    to decimal:

-* Convert `4C` hex

-    to binary:

-    to decimal:

-* Convert `68` decimal

-    to binary:

-    to hex:

 ## Project Set Up